Caideyipi/iotdb/README.md

 # Quick Start

 This short guide will walk you through the basic process of using IoTDB.
-For a more detailed introduction, please visit our website's [User Guide](https://iotdb.apache.org/UserGuide/Master/QuickStart/QuickStart.html).
+For a more detailed introduction, please visit our website's [User Guide](https://www.timecho.com/docs/zh/UserGuide/latest/QuickStart/QuickStart_timecho.html).

 ## Prerequisites

 To use IoTDB, you need to have:

-1. Java >= 1.8 (1.8, 11 to 17 are verified.
+1. Java >= 1.8 (Recommended Java version is 17, 1.8, 11 to 17 are verified.
 Please make sure the environment path has been set accordingly).
-2. Maven >= 3.6 (If you want to compile and install IoTDB from source code).
-3. Set the max open files num as 65535 to avoid the "too many open files" error.
+2. Set the max open files num as 65535 to avoid the "too many open files" error.
-4. (Optional) Set the somaxconn as 65535 to avoid "connection reset" error when the system is under high load.
+3. (Optional) Set the somaxconn as 65535 to avoid "connection reset" error when the system is under high load.
     ```
     # Linux
     > sudo sysctl -w net.core.somaxconn=65535